dedstrom611/spotified_job_search/README.md

 + Practicum

 This resulted in 63,276 jobs.
 Of this original set, there were 5,395 unique applications.
 This created a matrix that was 99.63% sparse.

+### Methods

+Look up Inkscape to create process maps and plots.
+Need to be able to visualize EDA, methods, and output??

+### Plots
+1. Run logistic regression on factors that predict whether someone will apply for a job
+2. Bar charts of in-state, in-city applications
+3. Map of locations where posted jobs exist. (??)

+### Results

+### Future Work

+### Tools

+### References